nr-vamsi/bp_testing/BP_Testing_FrontEnd_Application/README.md

-# My JavaScript UI Project
+# Billingplatform FastTrak Testing tool

 This project is a simple user interface built with HTML, CSS, and JavaScript.
 It allows users to select a plan type, choose products, and specify a region.
 Upon submission, the selected options are displayed on the screen.